tamago-labs/legato-polymarket/README.md

 Since all APT are staked (or pending staking), when withdrawing, we need to request a withdrawal and wait up to 3 days for the vault to complete the unstaking process from the validator.
 Once completed, APT will be transferred to the original wallet automatically.

+## How to Use

+Navigate to https://legato.finance and go to the market section then perform the following actions:

+**1. Connect The Wallet**

+* Click connect and choose your preferred wallet (e.g., Petra, Martian) and authorize the connection.
+* Ensure your wallet is funded with APT to participate in betting or provide liquidity.

+**2. Place a Bet**

+* Select a market (BTC or APT) and review the available outcomes and their current odds.
+* Choose the outcome you want to bet on, enter the amount of APT and confirm the transaction.
+* Once the bet is placed, your odds will lock in and the system will automatically update your position.

+**3. Claim Rewards**

+* If you have a winning bet, your rewards will be transferred directly to your wallet after the round concludes.

 ## How to Test